ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 5. Go to the ``Setup Scope`` panel and press ``sendSelectData (all)`` to get the pre-selected values from the drop-down menus on the scope.
 For changing the entries of the drop-down menus, see :ref:`javascope_customizing`.

-6. In the time based scope it is possible to debug up to 20 values by receiving data from the ISR (R5 processor).
+6. In the time-based scope it is possible to debug up to 20 values by receiving data from the ISR (R5 processor).

 7. In the ``SlowData`` table it is possible to debug an almost endless number of values by receiving data from the ISR (R5 processor).
-However, this variables share one frame and are transfered in a chain.
-As more values are displayed, as longer it takes until they are updated.
-For changing the entries in the slow data table see :ref:`javascope_customizing`.
+However, these variables share one frame and are transferred in a chain.
+The more values are displayed, the longer it takes until they are updated.
+For changing the entries in the slow data table, see :ref:`javascope_customizing`.

 Description of the buttons and pages